-A new metal canopy is also proposed at the ground level of the north façade, intended to encourage pedestrian activity and connections to the ground floor program, along with the new storefront system proposed on this façade.
+A new metal canopy is also proposed at the ground level of the north façade of the Aronson Building, intended to encourage pedestrian activity and connections to the ground floor program, along with the new storefront system proposed on this façade.
 The new metal canopy above the storefront will align with the recessed horizontal metal channel above the new storefronts.
-Furthermore, a new recessed horizontal metal channel above the new storefront will extend to the building edge to align with the Third Street façade cornice datum line.
+Furthermore, a new recessed horizontal metal channel above the new storefront on the Aronson Building will extend to the building edge to align with the Third Street façade cornice datum line.

-The Department believes that the canopy finish should match the proposed for the storefront to ensure compatibility with the building.
+The Department believes that the canopy finish should match the proposed finishes for the storefront to ensure compatibility with the Aronson Building building.
 In addition, attachment details should be submitted to Department Preservation Staff for review and approval.

-- (5) Final design, including finish and materials to match proposed storefronts, and shop drawings for the attachment details of the canopies at the Third Street entry and north façade shall be reviewed and approved by Department Preservation Staff prior to fabrication and prior to the architectural addendum. - (6) Attachment details of the proposed canopies indicating that the canopies will be attached in a manner that will avoid damage to the historic fabric shall be submitted for review and approval by Department Preservation Staff prior to approval of the architectural addendum.
+(5) Final design, including finish and materials to match proposed storefronts, and shop drawings for the attachment details of the canopies at the Third Street entry and north façade shall be reviewed and approved by Department Preservation Staff prior to fabrication and prior to the architectural addendum.

+(6) Attachment details of the proposed canopies indicating that the canopies will be attached in a manner that will avoid damage to the historic fabric shall be submitted for review and approval by Department Preservation Staff prior to approval of the architectural addendum.